MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## 10.0 Notifications

-If your app uses the [activity feed APIs provided by Microsoft Graph](https://docs.microsoft.com/graph/teams-send-activityfeednotifications), make sure it adheres to these guidelines.
+If your app uses the [activity feed APIs provided by Microsoft Graph](https://docs.microsoft.com/graph/teams-send-activityfeednotifications), make sure it adheres to the following guidelines.

 ### 10.1 General